 F-3.5 Starch Solution (approximately 1 percent m/v)

+Fig. 1 Apparatus for the Determination of Peroxide Value

 F-4 PROCEDURE

 F-4.1 Place 10 ml of glacial acetic acid and 10 ml of chloroform in the 100 ml flask.
 Fit the glass tube and reflux condenser and gently boll the mixture for 2 min to expel all dissolved air.
 Dissolve 1 g of potassium iodide in 13 ml of water and add this solution to the mixture in the flask taking care that the boiling is not interrupted.